Shiaba/number-guessing-game/README.md

-Number Guessing Game:
+# Number Guessing Game
-A game where you have to guess the right number.
+Number Guessing Game is a game project that randomizes a number which the player/user has to guess correctly.